 16) Click Ok.
 Lastly to complete the process totally, uncheck the Limit formatting to a selection of styles, in order to not be limited to certain styles either, and then close the Restrict Editing Panel.

 17) Now the theme can be changed again, and the formatting restrictions have been totally removed.

 Setting Formatting Restrictions – Only Allowing Certain Parts of the Document to be changed/edited

 We would now like to ensure that only certain sections of the Word document can be edited.
-In this case, we’d ideally like our employee, to be able to edit the section for their input, about how they found the assessments and nothing else.
+In this case, we’d ideally like our employees, to be able to edit the section for their input, about how they found the assessments and nothing else.
 In other words, we don’t want the employee to be able to adjust the scores they obtained.

 1) In order to achieve this, we go to Review>Protect>Restrict Editing.

 2) In the Editing Restrictions section, which is numbered 2.
-We check the Allow only this type of editing in the document: option and make sure that No changes (Read Only) is selected from the drop-down list.
+We check the Allow only this type of editing in the document: option and make sure that No changes (Read Only) are selected from the drop-down list.